PaulGilchrist/kubernetes-example/README.md

 kubectl create namespace demo
 ```

 8) Test a dry run of the templates against your cluster.
-If wanting to deploy to Azure Kubernetes Servies (AKS) you can change global.env to be `dev` instead of `local`.
+Choose one of the below commands with the first one being designed for a local MacOS install, and the second being designed for an Azure Kubernetes Services install.
+If choosing to do the AKS install, first setup an Azure Public IP to be used by the queue service and update the below command with that IP.

 ```
 helm install demo helm-chart -n demo --set global.env=local,global.domain=local.com --dry-run --debug

-helm install demo helm-chart -n demo --set global.env=dev,global.domain=company.com --dry-run --debug
+helm install demo helm-chart -n demo --set global.env=dev,global.domain=company.com,queue.loadBalancerIP=20.47.116.6 --dry-run --debug
 ```

 9) Apply the templates needed to setup the pod by re-running the above command with `--dry-run --debug` removed.